-- Accurately characterize the LIDT of laser optics. - Learn about the optic's aging process. - Consider effects of repetition rate. - Extrapolate results to the high exposure dose (available in some cases).
+- Accurately characterize the LIDT of laser optics; - Learn about the optic's aging process; - Consider the effects of repetition rate; - Extrapolate results to the high exposure dose (available in some cases).

-ISO Pass/Fail (Damage Certification) test
+ISO Certification/Acceptance (or Pass/Fail) test

-Pass/Fail test is designed to separate good and bad optics at predefined laser fluence.
+The acceptance test is designed to separate good and bad optics at predefined laser fluence.